github/branch-deploy/docs/examples.md

 ## Multiple Jobs

-If you need a complex deployment workflow, you can create a deployment status manually in a separate step
+If you need a complex deployment workflow, you can create a deployment status manually in a separate step.
+This gives you full control over when and how comments, deployment statuses, and reactions are added to your pull request.
+See [here](https://github.com/github/branch-deploy/blob/eb9366890f2ba137867043eae5842ce9c0806bfd/README.md#manual-deployment-control) for more details.

 > This is a more advanced example